 You might be the type of person who cares about new technology that can make your life easier and safer.
 If that's you, you'll be happy to know that medical alert companies have come a long way with technology in the past couple of decades.
 With this in mind, the latest medical alert technology includes:

-• Automatic fall detection: This technology is still being refined.
-It utilizes advanced algorithms, gyroscopes, and accelerometers to detect sudden slips or falls.
-It then automatically contacts the monitoring center on your behalf.
-We'll discuss fall detection in greater detail in just a bit.
+- Automatic fall detection: This technology continues to evolve with each passing year.
+It utilizes advanced algorithms, gyroscopes, and accelerometers to detect sudden slips or falls, then automatically contacts the monitoring center on your behalf.

-• Support in 140+ languages: For many seniors, English is not their first language.
-That's why today's best monitoring stations staff employees with a wide range of language abilities.
+- Support in 140+ languages: For many seniors, English is not their first language.
+That's why today's monitoring stations staff employees with a wide range of language abilities.
 As you might imagine, it's critical to receive help in your native language when you need it most.

 LifeFone – At Home (Landline or Cellular) Equipment